AmosAX/Moneybin-loan-calc-2023/README.md

 NOTE:
-There is a working web interface but no docker file
+There is a working web interface but no working docker file